latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Catholic Charities assistance programs Allen and St. Joseph County.
+Assistance programs from Catholic Charities in Allen and St. Joseph County.

-Families that need help with basic needs can turn to Catholic Charities in Fort Wayne and Allen County.
-The organization assists people in neighboring regions as well.
-They are focused on assisting senior citizens. the poor and immigrants in the area.
-Dozens of assistance programs and services are offered to the needy in the region, everything from financial help for bills to health services, job programs and more.
+People that need help with basic needs can turn to Catholic Charities in the Fort Wayne Indiana and Allen County region.
+Catholic Charities can help senior citizens, the working poor and immigrants in the area.
+The agency operates under the Diocese of Fort Wayne–South Bend and serves a large stretch of northeast Indiana.
+It helps in the Fort Wayne area with everything from financial assistance for bills to health services, job programs and more as listed below, with contact information.

-Job training and placement is offered for immigrants and refugees.
+• Job training and placement is a key services and is also offered for immigrants and refugees.
 Catholic Charities can also support the underemployed or jobless.
 They work with the state to offer services to newcomers and refugees that are new to the country.

 Free or low cost health care and related services